Volkswagen meets European CO2 emissions targets - NewsBreak

 Volkswagen meets European CO2 emissions targets

-BERLIN (Reuters) – Volkswagen’s carbon emissions from passenger vehicles in 2021 were around 2% under the European target limits at 118 grams per...www.shorenewsnetwork.com

-BERLIN (Reuters) – Volkswagen’s carbon emissions from passenger vehicles in 2021 were around 2% under the European target limits at 118 grams per...www.shorenewsnetwork.com
+BERLIN, Jan 24 (Reuters) - Volkswagen's (VOWG_p.DE) carbon emissions from passenger vehicles in 2021 were around 2% under the European target limits at 118 grams per kilometre, according to preliminary figures, the carmaker said on Monday.

+A total of 472,300 electric vehicles were delivered in the EU, Norway and Iceland in 2021, 64% above the previous year, Volkswagen said in a statement.

+The proportion of battery-electric and hybrid vehicles among total sales grew to 17.2% from 10.1% the year before.

 Comments / 0